pauls1024/ultrasonic-theremin/worksheet.md

 - What about adding a backing rhythm (drums) in a loop in Sonic Pi?

--Can you sync the backing loop and playing a note?
+- Can you sync the backing loop and playing a note?